 What Is A Dental Crown?

-Dental crowns are caps that cover your teeth to restore the damage that causes pain or discomfort.
+They are caps that cover your teeth to restore the damage that causes pain or discomfort.
 They are fitted to your tooth completely surrounding it and are commonly used when fillings and other repair methods can’t be utilized.

 Extreme tooth damage beyond repair or missing teeth requires a porcelain crown to bring back your smile’s natural look and function.
-Dentists utilize crowns because they are a reliable treatment option that provides long-lasting oral correction of significant damage.
+Dentists utilize them because they are a reliable treatment option that provides long-lasting oral correction of significant damage.

 - Fix Damaged Teeth